In this article, you will learn...

 Create a new table, and add two new columns:

-To connect the table to our app, we need to create a record placeholder in the App Builder.
+To connect the table to our app, we need to create a record placeholder in the App Editor.
 Let's call it "Active Batch".

 Now, we will update that table with the Form Step from the previous example: